santosmarco/My-Personal-Projects/README.md

 # Authorship / *Autoria*
 None of the projects listed above is authorshipped.
 I might have had some guidance during their programming.
 To all the people that have contributed with tutorials, third-party modules and incentive, my special thanks!
 None of this would have ever been possible without you.
-That said, feel free to use any and all of my codes accross your next projects.
+Feel free to use any and all of my codes across your next projects.

 # Contact info
-Please find my contact info on my profile page.
+Please find my contact info in my profile page.